mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

     \left. \frac{d^n}{dt^n} M_X(t) \right\vert_{t=0},
     \label{eq_mgf_def}
 $$
-i.e. taking the $n$-th derivative of the MGF returns the $n$-th moment of the distribution.
+i.e., taking the $n$-th derivative of the MGF returns the $n$-th moment of the distribution.
 For the particular case of the binomial distribution $X \sim
 \text{Bin}(N, q)$ it can be shown that the MGF is of the form
 $$
 M_X(t) = \left[ (1 - q) + qe^{t} \right]^N.
 $$
-As an example let's compute the first moment of this binomially distributed variable.
+As an example, let's compute the first moment of this binomially distributed variable.
 For this, the first derivative of the MGF results in
 $$
 \frac{d M_X(t)}{dt} = N [(1 - q) + qe^t]^{N - 1} q e^t.